Secrecy of the Ballot

 Ballot secrecy began to gain popularity in the 19th century.
 The United Kingdom adopted it in 1872 with the Ballot Act, while Canada soon followed suit using secret ballots in a general election in 1878 for the first time.
 On the other side of the border, the US relied heavily on the legislation of individual states.
 Most states had adopted secret ballots by 1884.
 South Carolina, however, adopted secret ballots in 1950 when paper voting was first introduced.

 In the United Kingdom, the ballot papers themselves are not "secret".
 Each ballot paper has a counterfoil, which is then taken by the election volunteers and the number of the ballot paper is taken down.
-While this measure is taken to help in the event of allegations of fraud, unscrupulous election officials do have an opportunity to violate the secrecy of the ballot.Request Quote Now >
+While this measure is taken to help in the event of allegations of fraud, unscrupulous election officials do have an opportunity to violate the secrecy of the ballot.Start now >

 Can alternatives to secrecy work?